revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 DELIMITER ;

 ```
-- Stored procedures are called using CallableStatement class available in JDBC API.
-Below given code demonstrates this:
+- Stored procedures are called using CallableStatement class available in JDBC API.Below given code demonstrates this:

 ```java